japila-books/spark-sql-internals/docs/physical-optimizations/ApplyColumnarRulesAndInsertTransitions.md

   plan: SparkPlan): SparkPlan
 ```

+`insertRowToColumnar` does nothing (and returns the given [SparkPlan](../physical-operators/SparkPlan.md)) when the following all happen:

+1. The given physical operator [supportsColumnar](../physical-operators/SparkPlan.md#supportsColumnar)
+1. The given physical operator is `RowToColumnarTransition` (e.g., [RowToColumnarExec](../physical-operators/RowToColumnarExec.md))

-`insertRowToColumnar` simply creates a `RowToColumnarExec` physical operator for the given [SparkPlan](../physical-operators/SparkPlan.md) that does not [supportsColumnar](../physical-operators/SparkPlan.md#supportsColumnar).
-The child of the `RowToColumnarExec` operator is created using [insertTransitions](#insertTransitions).
-Otherwise, `insertRowToColumnar` requests the operator for child operators and [insertRowToColumnar](#insertRowToColumnar).
+If the given physical operator does not [supportsColumnar](../physical-operators/SparkPlan.md#supportsColumnar), `insertRowToColumnar` creates a [RowToColumnarExec](../physical-operators/RowToColumnarExec.md) physical operator for the given [SparkPlan](../physical-operators/SparkPlan.md).
+The [child](../physical-operators/RowToColumnarExec.md#child) of the `RowToColumnarExec` operator is created using [insertTransitions](#insertTransitions) (with `outputsColumnar` flag disabled).

+If the given physical operator does [supportsColumnar](../physical-operators/SparkPlan.md#supportsColumnar) but it is not a `RowToColumnarTransition`, `insertRowToColumnar` replaces the child operators (of the physical operator) to [insertRowToColumnar](#insertRowToColumnar) recursively.